iamironz/autobus/README.md

 # Autobus
 Simple java and android representation of event bus mechanism based on annotation processing.
-This approach not increase android dex count and not needed to use a lot of bloat library code.
+This approach not increase android dex count because not have common code, all code is generated and uses only standerd java library.

 Adding: